547 West Lancaster Blvd. Lancaster, CA 93534

 CDCR Creating a Healing Society In-Prison Program

-This powerful educational program addresses the impact of human emotional pain and trauma as the root cause and driving force of crime, violence, homelessness, incarceration, unhealthy relationships, and other forms of anti-social and/or self-destructive behavior.
+This transformative educational program addresses the impact of human emotional pain and trauma as the root cause and driving force of crime, violence, homelessness, incarceration, unhealthy relationships, and other forms of anti-social and/or self-destructive behavior.
 It will change the way you view the world.
 “Creating a Healing Society” can be scheduled for any group of 10 or more.
 Contact us at 661-948-8559 for more information.

 It is an empirically established fact that trauma, particularly from adverse childhood experiences, has a devastating impact on all human beings.
 This is an especially important reality for those who are incarcerated and those leaving prisons and jails, significantly traumatic experiences.